International Study Opportunities

 European Union Law (JD 287-EU, 2-3 Credits)

 In European Union Law (JD 287-EU, 2-3 Credits) students will attend a series of pre-trip lectures at John Marshall prior to their departure for Prague.
-Once in the Czech Republic, classes will be taught by judges, government officials, attorneys, and lecturers from Charles University, the Economics University, and the Metropolitan University in Prague; Masaryk University in Brno; and Comenius Unversity in Bratislava.
+Once in the Czech Republic, classes will be taught by judges, government officials, attorneys, and lecturers from Charles University, the Economics University, and the Metropolitan University in Prague; Masaryk University in Brno; and Comenius University in Bratislava.
 Lectures cover the European civil law tradition, the transition that has occurred in the Czech and Slovak Republics since 1990 from a totalitarian state to a democratic state, and European Community law and its effect on domestic law and institutions.

-2013 Trip Dates and Details
+Trip Dates and Details

-- John Marshall Dates: April-May
+- John Marshall Dates: April-May (TBD)

-- Czech Republic Dates: May 19-June 2
+- Czech Republic Dates: late May-early June (TBD)

 In addition to the standard tuition costs for the course, John Marshall may assess an additional registration fee.
-Students are expected to arrange their own travel, as well as cover the costs of their own meals and lodging, although John Marshall will make housing arrangments in Prague, Brno, and Bratislava at special rates.
+Students are expected to arrange their own travel, as well as cover the costs of their own meals and lodging, although John Marshall will make housing arrangements in Prague, Brno, and Bratislava at special rates.
 While in the Czech Republic, optional side trips are available for students who want to travel during the first weekend and at the end of the program.
-Trips have included such scenic areas as Cesky Krumlov, Znojmo, Jindrihuv Hradec, Kuta Hora, Olomouc, Kromeriz, Mikulov, Lednice, and other areas outside Prague and Brno.
+Trips have included such scenic areas as Cesky Krumlov, Znojmo, Jindrihuv Hradec, Kutna Hora, Olomouc, Kromeriz, Mikulov, Lednice, and other areas outside Prague and Brno.
 Students have also traveled to Krakow and Vienna after classes end.
 These trips are arranged based on student interest, cost, and feasibility, although it is recommended that you participate in these trips as you will experience the country in ways that the casual visitor to Prague never does.